dimonge/components-graph/components-graph/README.md

 - [x] Name each component with the node.name provided.
   - use label to add the node.name
 - [x] Colour each component with the node.color provided.
-- [ ] Position each component vertically with the node.y values provided.
+- [x] Position each component vertically with the node.y values provided.
   - y coordinate
-- [ ] Position each component horizontally with the node.evolution values provided (0=left, 5=right)
+- [x] Position each component horizontally with the node.evolution values provided (0=left, 5=right)
-  - x coordinate
-  - 0, 1, 2, 3, 4, 5
 - [x] Ensure nodes don't collide with each other.
-- [ ] Include a Readme that explains how to test the site.
+- [x] Include a Readme that explains how to test the site.

 **Sprint 3**